RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

 ![](images/ug/tools/task-schedule-success.png)

 If anything will fo wrong you will see error message dialog.
-Error details can be viewed in [[Error Log]] view.
+Error details can be viewed in [[Error Log|Log-files]] view.
 You can change scheduler settings at any moment by choosing `Edit scheduled task` command from context menu.
 You can also cancel scheduling by clicking on `Remove schedule`.

 ### See schedule details/logs in Windows Task Scheduler